What we do, how we do it.

 What we do.

-Sometimes all people need is a listening ear, a little reassurance and advice, to know what their options are, and a lot of 'no strings attached' support and encouragement.
+We know that sometimes all people need is a listening ear, that often it is just enough to hear the words, 'God loves you very much and you're not on your own', to be offered a little reassurance and advice, to know what the options are, and to receive as much 'no strings attached' support and encouragement as needed.

-That is why OSJ (UK) exists, to be available when and where needed, wherever we possibly can, and importantly, to encourage others to do the same.
+Our mission and ministry is simply to be available when and where needed, wherever we possibly can, and importantly, to encourage, enable and help others to do the same.

 Religion and organizations versus faith.